miage-lille/auth/doc/architecture.md

 - SEED: seed for password hashes
 - JWT_SECRET: secret for JWT signatures
 - LEVEL: logging level
-- POSTGRESQL_ADDON_HOST: host of the postgresql database
-- POSTGRESQL_ADDON_DB: name of the postgresql database
-- POSTGRESQL_ADDON_PORT: name of the postgresql database
+- DB_URI: name of the sqlite database
-- POSTGRESQL_ADDON_USER: username for the postgresql database connection
-- POSTGRESQL_ADDON_PASSWORD: password for the postgresql database connection

 Some have a default value, see [lib/infra.ml](../lib/infra.ml)